diacritics/node-diacritics-transliterator/README.md

 ### getData

-Function to return specifically filtered data from the diacritics database.
-Include one or more filters to narrow the query.
-Invalid filters are ignored.
+This is the main function to be used to return specifically filtered data from the diacritics database.
+It can include one or more filters to narrow the query, but invalid filters are ignored.

 The API supports setting filters as arrays for metadata only; This module will allow you to set the metadata as an array, but it will only allow __one__ additional data filter to be set as an array.
 The metadata and data for all elements within that array will be returned.